Ministry Council & Lay Ministry

 Members and friends engage in a number of activities to fulfill the mission and vision of UUFA.
 When worshiping, learning, having fun, and serving our Fellowship and local communities we deepen our understanding of life and our place in the world.

-The Ministry Council consists of Rev. Alison Eskildsen, Lay Ministers, and program staff (Amber Fetner, Dir. of Music, and Morgan Watson, Dir. of Religious Education).
+The Ministry Council consists of Rev. Alison Eskildsen, Lay Ministers, and program staff (Amber Fetner, Music Director, and Kelli McConnell, Coordinator of Religious Exploration).
 The Ministry Council meets monthly to discuss ‘big picture’ programming opportunities, connections, and concerns of the Fellowship.

 - UUFA Ministry Council Charter